Updated: Jun 21

 One of the things I learned, on my healing journey, was to talk back to the negative voices in my head.
 For many years I never stopped to pay attention to the thoughts I had swirling around in my head and looking back the results showed up as a result.

-One moment happened with a client who was telling himself things in the negative.
-His internal voice would say “don’t forget to finish the presentation” instead of “remember to finalise the details on the presentation” or “I don’t want to be late to the board meeting again” rather than “I will be the first person at the next board meeting”.
+For example, our internal voice would say “don’t forget to finish the presentation” instead of “remember to finalise the details on the presentation” or “I don’t want to be late to the board meeting again” rather than “I will be the first person at the next board meeting”.

 It’s important to ensure that what we are telling ourselves is what we want to believe, not what we don’t want.